 Ondalinda x culture

 Using techniques of hyperrealism mixed with abstract concepts, their art reflects mainly the preservation of their indigenous roots and culture.
-For the first time, Ondalinda will have the privilege to display an exclusive collection of art work from this new generation of artists merged with classic master pieces.
+For the first time, Ondalinda had the privilege to display an exclusive collection of art work from this new generation of artists merged with classic master pieces.
 All of the works in this exhibition will be available for purchase, with proceeds going to the tribes.

-Last year, at our inaugural edition, we showcased “NAVEGANTES DEL SUEÑO,” an exclusive collection of Wixarika (Huichol) art that gathered unprecedentedworks, reflecting the cosmovision of this mystic community.
+In 2016, at our inaugural edition, we showcased “NAVEGANTES DEL SUEÑO,” an exclusive collection of Wixarika (Huichol) art that gathered unprecedentedworks, reflecting the cosmovision of this mystic community.

 For the first time, authentic Huichol masterpieces were exhibited at Ondalinda, including works by some of the most esteemed Huichol artists.
 Last year, thanks to your generous support, we sold over 85% of the exhibited works, resulting in over 300,000 pesos in sales .
 These sales directly benefited their Community, allowing the Huicholes to invest in basic infrastructure and resources, achieving sustainability on a long-term basis.